-Let us assume that there is a training set TR with N instances which consists of pairs $(x_i, y_i), i = 1, ..., N$, where x_i defines an input vector of attributes and y_i defines the corresponding class label.
-Each of the N instances have M input attributes and they should belong to positive or negative class.
-Let $S \subseteq TR$ be the subset of selected instances resulted in the execution of an algorithm.
+Let us assume that there is a training set TR with N instances that consists of pairs (x_i, y_i) , i = 1, ..., N, where x_i defines an input vector of attributes and y_i defines the corresponding class label.
+Each of the N instances has M input attributes and they should belong to a positive or a negative class.
+Let $S \subseteq TR$ be the subset of selected instances resulting from the execution of an algorithm.